Who we want

 The standard terms and conditions of employment for all ongoing DFAT employees include flexible working hours, a comprehensive superannuation scheme and generous leave provisions, including:

-- fourteen weeks paid maternity leave (after 12 months of service with the department) for each confinement, and an additional forty weeks maternity leave without pay
+- 14 weeks paid maternity leave (after 12 months of service with the department) for each confinement, and an additional 38 weeks maternity leave without pay

-- two weeks paid paternity/parental leave and up to 12 months of unpaid parental leave (after 12 months of service with the department) after the birth (or adoption) of a child
+- two weeks paid parental leave and up to 12 months of unpaid parental leave (after 12 months of service with the department) after the birth or adoption of a child

-- three months (or six months on half pay) paid long service leave after ten years of service
+- three months (or six months at half pay) paid long service leave after ten years of service

-- other leave with or without pay, including ceremonial, study, defence reservist and jury service leave.
+- other leave with or without pay, including ceremonial, defence reservist and jury service leave.